November 2003 - Attitude is Everything

 Stoics make up about 5% of the world and U.S. population.

-The Spiritualist in the positive side can be quite inspiring.
+The Visionary in the positive side can be quite inspiring.
 In the negative side, they can be quite attached to their own beliefs.

 Cynics can be very hard to be around because they are always at odds with the majority, yet they play a very valuable role for society by helping us see the downsides.